RCIC-UCI-Public/website-rcic/docs/source/guides/beginner.rst

      scp OPTIONS SOURCE DESTINATION

-  We omit OPTIONS for thie simple cases.
+  We omit OPTIONS for the simple cases.

   The SOURCE and DESTINATION may be specified as a local file name, or a remote host with optional path in the form `user@server:path` where